 - The decedent's parents

 - The decedent's guardian at the time of death

 - A person who held the primary domicile of the decedent in joint tenancy with the decedent at the time of death

-A registered domestic partner under NRS 122A.210 can also apply for the cremation of his/her domestic partner.
+A registered domestic partner under NRS 122A.200 can also apply for the cremation of his/her domestic partner.

 Find out where you are in the list above, then gather the names, ages, and addresses of all the people who are equal or higher than you on that list.

-A packet for the Ex Parte Petition for Order of Cremation is available free of charge at the Civil Law Self-Help Center and on the probate webpage.
+If you prefer to fill out by hand, a packet for the Ex Parte Petition for Order of Cremation is available free of charge at the Civil Law Self-Help Center.
 You can also download an Ex Parte Petition for Order of Cremation on your computer by clicking one of the listed formats underneath the form's title below.
 This packet also includes the consent form referred to in Step 3.
 (Remember, you will not be filling out the consent form.
 Read Step 3 for more information.)